Dominique Allen

-Dominique Jayne Allen (born 10 September 1989) is a British basketball player, currently playing for the Manchester Mystics of the Women's British Basketball League (WBBL).
+Dominique Jayne Allen (born 10 September 1989) is a British former basketball player, who last played for the Manchester Mystics of the Women's British Basketball League (WBBL).
 She was a member of the British women's basketball team at the 2012 Summer Olympics.

 Career

 College career

 Allen started her career in Birmingham, before spending two seasons playing in the English Basketball League and BUSA competition for Northumbria University, where she earned Most Valuable Player honors in 2006-07.
 She then transferred to Oral Roberts University in Tulsa, Oklahoma (playing alongside British teammate Georgia Jones), playing 10 games in her first season and 33 in her sophomore year.

 In 2010-11, she averaged 5.7 points and 6.0 rebounds per game in 34 games played, including a career-best 15-point and 10 rebound effort against Western Illinois University, her first career double-double.

 In her senior season, she averaged 4.3 points and 4.1 rebounds, starting 12 of 31 games played. played her final college game against Wichita State University on March 16, 2012 in the first round of the 2012 Women's National Invitation tournament, playing eight minutes in a 79-57 loss.